Disproportionate Share Hospital (DSH)

 - a hospital’s amount of uncompensated care relative to the amount of uncompensated care for all DSH hospitals expressed as a percentage.

-In the FY 2014 IPPS proposed rule, we are proposing that a hospital’s amount of uncompensated care is defined as a Medicare DSH hospital’s insured low income days, or the sum of a hospital’s Medicare SSI days and Medicaid days.
-To view the FY 2014 IPPS proposed rule, please visit the link below in the “Related Links” section.
+In the FY 2014 IPPS final rule, we are finalizing that a hospital’s amount of uncompensated care is defined as a Medicare DSH hospital’s insured low income days, or the sum of a hospital’s Medicare SSI days and Medicaid days.
+To view the FY 2014 IPPS final rule, please visit the link below in the “Related Links” section.

 CMS commissioned a contractor, The Dobson | DaVanzo Team – Dobson DaVanzo & Associates, LLC (Dobson | DaVanzo) and KNG Health Consulting LLC, (KNG Health) , to provide technical assistance as we implement changes to Medicare DSH payments as called for by Section 3133.
 We provide a link to the final report and supplemental data in the downloads section below.